unfoldingWord/oce-editor-tools/packages/joy-core/src/components/Editor.md

 ## Editor demo 1

-The demo demonstrates using four Editor instances (side by side) including synchronised navigation.
+The demo demonstrates using two Editor instances (side by side) including synchronised navigation.

 **Note:** Uncontrolled editors use a local editor reference state, while controlled editors use reference state and onSetReference passed in as an argument, use the lock icon to force the editor to be uncontrolled.